makeabilitylab/physcomp/electronics/electricity-basics.md

 **Figure.** As electrons move through a material, they may collide with some atoms or other electrons.
 These collisions create a resistance.
 In the animation above, notice how the iron wire has more collisions than the copper wire.
 Iron is ~17% as conductive as copper.
 At 20° C, Iron has an electrical resistivity of 96.1 nanoohm-meters while Copper has a resitivity of 16.8 nanoohm-meters.
 Notice the halo around the Iron wire: this is to illustrate how some of the "kinetic"  or movement energy of electrons gets converted into heat or light through those collisions.
 Indeed, this is how incandescent lightbulbs, toaster ovens, and electric spaceheaters work!
 Animation from the [How Electricity Works](https://youtu.be/mc979OhitAg?t=322) video by The Engineering Mindset.
 {: .fs-1 }

 As electrons move through a material, they may collide with some atoms or other electrons.
 These collisions create a *resistance* to the electrical current.
-Notably, and importantly, this resistance slows **all** of the charge movement (current), not just those charges passing through a resistor.
+Notably, and importantly, this resistance slows **all** of the charge movement (current) in the circuit, not just those charges passing through the resistive material.

 **TODO: think of a water [flow through a narrow pipe](https://youtu.be/F_vLWkkOETI?t=267)**